Responsible pet ownership

 It is very important to know your dog and check your fencing and watch them at all times when out in public so you can monitor if/when their behaviour changes.

-If your dog is involved in a dog attack please contact City of Ballarat's Animal Management Officers on 5320 5500.
+Please report all dog attacks to the City of Ballarat’s Animal Management Officers on 5320 5500.

 Cats